javihernandez/cas/docs/vcn-cnlc-jumpstart.md

 If you want to authenticate an asset using only its hash, you can do so by using the command as shown below:

 ```
-vcn authenticate --hash fce289e99eb9bca977dae136fbe2a82b6b7d4c372474c9235adc1741675f587e
+cas authenticate --hash fce289e99eb9bca977dae136fbe2a82b6b7d4c372474c9235adc1741675f587e
 ```

 #### Unsupport/untrust an asset you do not have anymore

 In case you want to unsupport/untrust an asset of yours that you no longer have, you can do so using the asset hash(es) with the following steps below.

-First, you’ll need to get the hash of the asset from your CodeNotary Immutable Ledger dashboard or alternatively you can use the `vcn list` command.
+First, you’ll need to get the hash of the asset from your Community Attestation Service dashboard or alternatively you can use the `cas list` command.
 Then, in the CLI, use:

 ```
-vcn untrust --hash <asset's hash>
+cas untrust --hash <asset's hash>
 # or
-vcn unsupport --hash <asset's hash>
+cas unsupport --hash <asset's hash>
 ```

 #### Notarization within automated environments